 - Products obtained or produced are classified in heading at the four-digit level of the harmonised system from all those which all the non-originating materials used in its manufacture are classified;

 - Products that satisfy the product-specific rules under this Agreement.

-Following are the required documents and information for obtaining ISCECA Certificate:
+Following are the required necessary papers and information for obtaining ISCECA Certificate:

 Book a Free Consultation

 The steps to be followed for getting the ISCECA Certificate are as follows: